 Worldwide Travel Coverage

-Traveling may not be something you are doing much of right now.
-But if you have to travel, you’ll have peace of mind knowing you are covered anywhere in the world for emergency or urgent care.
+Whether you are ready to start traveling again, or are planning a trip for the near future, you’ll have peace of mind knowing you are covered anywhere in the world for emergency or urgent care.

 What is a medical emergency?